linhhv-1996/NewUI/content/english/blog/9-inspiring-youtube-micro-saas-success-stories/index.md

 {{< image src="images/blog/9-inspiring-youtube-micro-saas-success-stories/6.webp" alt="alter-text" height="" width="1920px" class="img-fluid mb-3" caption="" webp="true" position="float-left" >}}

-This next micro sass example is called [Tube Transcripts](https://www.tubetranscripts.com/) and it has two co founders, Rudy and Stefan.
+This next micro saas example is called [Tube Transcripts](https://www.tubetranscripts.com/) and it has two co founders, Rudy and Stefan.
 This does a self reported  $150 a month in recurring revenue, and it's gonna allow you to get more views, more watch time in just one click.
 It's gonna transcribe directly from YouTube Studios, rank your videos better, and make these subtitles pleasant and easy to read.
 And this was built because the native YouTube tool struggles with technical terms with their accent and isn't always accurate.
 And so this tool helps fix that problem, letting you get human transcript quality for 4% of the cost done in just minutes instead of hours.

 #### PocketTube - Manage your YouTube subscriptions and videos more efficiently

 {{< image src="images/blog/9-inspiring-youtube-micro-saas-success-stories/7.webp" alt="alter-text" height="" width="1920px" class="img-fluid mb-3" caption="" webp="true" position="float-left" >}}

-Our next micro sass is founded by Dima Nabuk and it's called [PocketTube](https://chromewebstore.google.com/detail/pockettube-youtube-subscr/kdmnjgijlmjgmimahnillepgcgeemffb) and it's a tool that's going to help you organize your huge subscription lists on YouTube.
+Our next micro saas is founded by Dima Nabuk and it's called [PocketTube](https://chromewebstore.google.com/detail/pockettube-youtube-subscr/kdmnjgijlmjgmimahnillepgcgeemffb) and it's a tool that's going to help you organize your huge subscription lists on YouTube.
 It does a self reported $500 a month in recurring revenue, although this may be outdated as they are trusted by 300,000 plus users and it gives you a ton of functionality such as creating custom groups for your subscriptions.
 You can watch a personal feed and you can filter videos by lengths, data type and content.
 It's been featured in places such as Lifehacker and PC, and they have both iOS and Android apps as well as being available for just about every web platform.

 #### YT Tracker - Track your YouTube channel's stats and analytics

 {{< image src="images/blog/9-inspiring-youtube-micro-saas-success-stories/8.webp" alt="alter-text" height="" width="1920px" class="img-fluid mb-3" caption="" webp="true" position="float-left" >}}

-Our next micro sass product is called [YT Tracker](https://www.yttracker.app/), It does a self reported $200 a month in recurring revenue, though that may be outdated here as they have almost 240,000 downloads for their Chrome extension.
+Our next micro saas product is called [YT Tracker](https://www.yttracker.app/), It does a self reported $200 a month in recurring revenue, though that may be outdated here as they have almost 240,000 downloads for their Chrome extension.
 This tool is going to make it very easy to export public, real time YouTube video channel analytics to a Google sheet.
 All you have to do is paste the video or channel id into the first column and then YouTube tracker is going to do the rest.
 It's also going to use the YouTube data API to pull data letting you export 1000 video details in approximately 57 seconds, which is extremely fast.

 #### Auto Repurpose - Automatically repurpose your YouTube content for other platforms

 {{< image src="images/blog/9-inspiring-youtube-micro-saas-success-stories/9.webp" alt="alter-text" height="" width="1920px" class="img-fluid mb-3" caption="" webp="true" position="float-left" >}}

-Our next micro sass example was founded by Tashi Kato.
+Our next micro saas example was founded by Tashi Kato.
 It's called [Auto Repurpose AI](https://www.autorepurpose.io/) and it actually hit the number one product hunt of the day.

 And it's gonna allow you to repurpose your YouTube videos to grow your social media ten times faster so you can turn your YouTube videos into text content for Twitter threads, LinkedIn posts, newsletters and more.
 And all you have to do is make a YouTube video.
 It's trusted by over 2000 plus users and overall it's a very simple process.
 All you have to do is choose the video, submit the URL, then you can wait and get your results.
 And this product was actually just rebranded a few days ago.
 It was originally auto thread AI and they had over 2000 signups to that.